hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 - Use `.resample` to put the data points into different buckets.
 This is essentially a `.groupby` operation.
 Instead of working on categorical values like `.groupby`, `.resample` works on datetime ranges.
 One can specify a time length when performing resample operation, e.g. one week `1w` and two days `2d`.
 - Use `.aggregate` to turn the bucket of data points into a single value.
 This is the same process like [groupby + aggregate](notes-week-08.md#dataframegroupby) approach, but applied on datetime data types.

-There is a small missing piece of the above Tweets keyword time series from current discussion.
-Besides handling the index, you also need to have numeric data on columns, e.g. `kw-hillary` as you can see from the chart.
-You can checkout [Most Common Names in Tweets](notes-week-10.md#case-3-most-frequent-names-in-tweets) example to see how to encode tweet text into such numeric indicator variables.

 ### Time Series
 A **time series** is a series of data points indexed (or listed or graphed) in time order.
 They are very frequently plotted via line charts and used in many fields like statistics, pattern recognition, mathematical finance, weather forecasting, earthquake prediction, astronomy and communications engineering.
 Check here for more information: [Time series - Wikipedia](https://en.wikipedia.org/wiki/Time_series).
 Time series will become more important when we are dealing with the rather bigger datasets.
 See this case: